Important Notes, please read;

 Call in your order: 1-207-604-8655.

 Curb side pick is available; tell us the plants you want and we can leave them out to be picked up when ever is most convenient for you.
-Payment can be made with credit card or Paypal ahead of time, or you can leave cash or check at time of pick up.
+Payment can be made with credit card, Venmo, or Paypal ahead of time, or you can leave cash or check at time of pick up.

 Shipping and Handling Costs